milliemince/eBay-shipping-predictions/README.md

 Upon a preliminary test of a Catboost model on a subset of our data (20,000 rows) with default parameters, we were able to achieve a loss of 0.49 (using the loss function provided by eBay).
 This is a promising number, considering the small subset of data used and lack of fine tuning.
 The contrast of Catboost’s performance shows how a categorically tailored package seems to be a better choice.
 Catboost also includes an overfitting-detection tool.
 This stops more trees from being created if the model begins to perform worse.

+### Loss function
+After training our models, we used the loss function provided by eBay of which the baseline (random guessing) loss is 0.75.
+This loss function is essentially an average of how many days the prediction was off by, where late predictions are weighted more heavily than early predictions.
+Our goal was to obtain a loss that is significantly lower than 0.75 for our model.

-### Training
+### Models
 Once we had cleaned and processed our data, we trained 4 models to compare the results from each one.
 These models were:

 1. Linear Regression
 2. Fully Connected Neural Network
 3. XGBoost (Decision Tree Gradient Boosting Algorithm)
 4. CatBoost (Another Decision Tree Gradient Boosting Algorithm that deals better with categorical features)

-### Loss function
-After training our models, we used the loss function provided by eBay of which the baseline (random guessing) loss is 0.75.
-This loss function is essentially an average of how many days the prediction was off by, where late predictions are weighted more heavily than early predictions.
-Our goal was to obtain a loss that is significantly lower than 0.75 for our model.

 ## Results